Fish

 Man bites shark: How dangerous are humans to sharks?

-A new approach, devised by University of Melbourne research estimates the risk that fishing and climate change pose to any shark species in Australia.
+A new approach estimates the risks that fishing and climate change pose to any shark species here in Australia, and potentially worldwide

 The secret lives of farmed fish

-Monitoring farmed fish using tags can provide important information, but it can also create welfare issues, finds a study including the University of Melbourne.
+A new study finds that monitoring the behaviour of farmed fish using tags can provide scientists with important information – but it can also create welfare issues

 The life stories of Gippsland lakes fishers

-A University of Melbourne oral history project is preserving the memories of the people who fished the Gippsland Lakes, before commercial fishing was shutdown.
+An oral history project is preserving the memories of the people who fished the Gippsland Lakes before commercial fishing was shutdown

 Genomics, gene-editing and the Blue Revolution

-University of Melbourne research finds genomics and gene editing is giving aquaculture a more precise way of making disease resistant fish and shellfish.
+Advances in genomic and gene-editing technologies are giving aquaculture a much more precise way of making disease resistant fish and shellfish

 The ‘freak wave’ myth

-New University of Melbourne research finds 'freak waves’ don’t really exist and Australia’s experienced rock fishers best understand the dangers of the ocean.
+New research finds ‘freak waves’ don’t really exist and Australia’s experienced rock fishers are the ones who best understand the danger of the ocean’s waves

 Preventing more fish deaths in the lower Darling

-A new report for the government, led by the University of Melbourne, says climate change was a cause of the recent mass fish deaths in the lower Darling River.
+A new report for the government that investigates the causes of the recent mass fish deaths in the lower Darling River finds climate change and water access agreements helped create a deadly mix

 How data can keep fish and chips on the menu